 iPhone UI Version 1 for Golfplan.

-After this last round of testing and gaining approval from all stakeholders in both parties, we launched Golfplan as an extension of Golfshot on iPhone and iPad and continued to improve and support it through peak golf season.
+After testing and stakeholder approval, we launched Golfplan as an extension of Golfshot on iPhone and

 View Site